shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Model fits to the mean lengths, assuming Francis data-weighting, do not follow the dynamics in means lengths in the relatively small trawl fishery (Figure \ref{fig:trawl-mean-len-fit}).
 The mean lengths are bit fit in the larger and better sampled non-trawl (Figure \ref{fig:nontrawl-mean-len-fit}) and ocean boat (Figure \ref{fig:ocean-mean-len-fit}) fisheries.
 Note the poor fit to the MRFSS-era (pre-2003) mean lengths in the ocean boat fishery.
 Those length are consistently fit higher than the mean, but the samples are much lower than in the ORBS era sampling.
 A time block in selectivity was attempted when exploring potential model specifications, but the fits were not improved.
 The shore-based, also poorly sampled, are not fit well and miss what could be a potential recruitment in the mid-1980s (Figure \ref{fig:shore-mean-len-fit}).
 Fits to the mean length in the MPA length data are generally good (Figure \ref{fig:mpa-mean-len-fit}).
 All length weighting are near the value of 1 as is expected when using the Francis weighting method.
 One thing to note is the general lack of contrast in the data over the past two decades.

 Aggregate fits over year by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The two main fisheries (non-trawl and ocean) and the MPA survey show good fits to the aggregated data.
 The trawl fishery, which requires the asymptotic size of the populations to be much higher than is expected given the age and growth data, is fit less well.
+But the trawl data does demonstrate that mostly large individuals are present in the deeper trawl fishery, suggesting less availability of those sizes in the shallower non-trawl and recreational fisheries.
 This is instructive to the fact that the trawl fishery is catching only the largest individuals in the population, thus possibly over representing those length classes in the population, and indicating that the non-trawl and ocean fishery is missing some of those bigger fish (i.e., a dome-shaped selectivity).
 The shore-based fishery is also being fit poorly, but the fishery is so small it makes little difference to model performance.

 ##### Conditional Age at Length
 Fits to the mostly sex-specific conditional age at length data are examined based on the age-at-length Pearson residuals, the annual mean ages, and mean age at length by year for the trawl, non-trawl and ocean boat fishery samples.
 The maximum size of the Pearson residuals for each fleets was fairly small (maximum = 13.44, 12.48, and 13.12 for the trawl, non-trawl and ocean boat samples, respectively; [Appendix B](#app_b)).
 The biggest residuals were limited, as most of the residuals were small and unnoteworthy and demonstrate the expected shape of the growth curve.
 There is more contrast in the age data, as the mean age by year increased for all fleets through the most recent years (Figures \ref{fig:trawl-mean-caal}, \ref{fig:nontrawl-mean-caal}, and \ref{fig:ocean-mean-caal}).
 The mean age for the trawl fishery was between 10-15 years, whereas the mean ages for the non-trawl and ocean boat fishery was between 8 and 10 years.
 Fits to the mean ages by length bins show acceptable fits consistent with model expectations [Appendix C](#app_c).